the BAKERS | www.jimjessbaker.com

 16 people clicked on my link to Friday’s post.

+Push Marketing – Using the word marketing sound so crass.
 I have been sending links to my blog posts twice a day on twitter, which then pushes to my facebook.
 I have been using hoot suite to schedule these tweets.

 We also send out monthly e-mail updates.
 Usually I send these out as a pdf, this time I simply wrote our update and put it on our blog.
 I then sent our update e-mail with a link to the blog.

 E-mails were sent to people for Tuesday and Thursday’s posts and had a much higher view count.
 The links to Monday, Wednesday and Fridays posts were only posted to twitter and facebook.
 They had a much lower view count.
+Jump – A lot of successful blogs use a jump.

 A jump only shows the top of your blog post on the index page and to read the whole thing you have to click to continue reading it all.
 For thursday and fridays post I posted with a jump and plan to continue to do this from now on.

+Using a jump cleans up your index page.
 It also REALLY makes me focus on my lead paragraph, making sure that I’m writing something that is hopefully enticing enough to get someone to keep reading.
+Writing and formatting – What you write and how its presented I am trying to make sure:

 – The title says what the post is about in an enticing way